zareldyn/hazlab/README.md

 Sorry for non-French speakers, but the functions, variables and comments are in French.
 Also, as I made efforts (but with errors!) for it can be compiled strictly on any C89-compliant system, some functions could appear to be useless.

 Just use the Makefile to compile it on Linux.
 You will need first to have GL / GLU / GLUT libraries installed on your system.
+It works well with freeGLUT, a replacement for GLUT.

 <sup>1</sup>: As European, it is ISO C90 for me ;-)